tensorflow/tensorflow/tensorflow/lite/g3doc/microcontrollers/build_convert.md

 guidance on designing and training a model to fit in limited memory.

-For an end-to-end, runnable example of building and converting a model, see the following Colab which is part of the *Hello World* example:
+For an end-to-end, runnable example of building and converting a model, see the `[train.py](https://github.com/tensorflow/tflite-micro/blob/main/tensorflow/lite/micro/examples/hello_world/train.py)` which is part of the *Hello World* example for sine wave recognition

-<a class="button button-primary" href="https://colab.research.google.com/github/tensorflow/tflite-micro/blob/main/tensorflow/lite/micro/examples/hello_world/train/train_hello_world_model.ipynb">train_hello_world_model.ipynb</a>

 ## Model conversion